icon

 Umber JLenay Hair Reduction Oil

-Because hair reduction oil works to thin the hair and slow growth, it may result in less ingrown hairs than other hair reduction methods.
+Because hair removal serum oil works to thin the hair and slow growth, it may result in less ingrown hairs than other hair reduction methods.

-An ideal approach is to combine tweezing and hair reduction oil use for the smoothest, ingrown-free skin.
+An ideal approach is to combine tweezing and hair removal serum oil use for the smoothest, ingrown-free skin.
 With regular exfoliation and moisturizing, you'll be on your way to beating those pesky ingrowns for good.

 Can you pop an ingrown hair?